 - Get a hearing for Medicare for All in the House Ways and Means Committee.

-- Large turn-out at events, and passage of state Medicare for All bills.
-Having an additional 10 towns pass a warrant article.
+- Large turn-out at events, and passage of state Medicare for All legislation.
+Having additional towns pass a warrant article.

 Without YOU this ORMA priority would not be achievable!